chacha/games/capture-the-flag.md

 Game Play
 ---------------
+In this game, the field is divided up into two sides.
+Your goal is to bring the other team's ball back to your side.

-Crossing into the other teams zone means you can be tagged.
-If you are tagged you must go to the **jail zone** until a team member that has not been tagged runs across and tags you.
-When you have been tagged in jail, you are allowed a free walk back to your side of the field.
+When you cross over onto the other side of the field, you can be tagged by any member of the other team.
+If you are tagged, you must go directly to their **jail zone**.
+When you are in jail, a team member can run and tag you and both of you get a free walk back to your side of the field.

-Each side has a **goal zone**.
-You can be in the goal zone for a total of 10 seconds without anyone on the opposite team being allowed to enter the zone and tag you.
-If you get tagged while having the ball from the goal zone, the ball gets reset to the goal zone.

-You **score** by either running or tossing the ball to your side of the field.
-If you throw the ball, a team member must catch the ball or it does not count.
-If for any reason the ball is dropped, it must be reset to the goal zone.
-After the ball is scored, it is reset to the goal zone.

 If the game leader yells **Jailbreak!**, anyone in jail is allowed a free walk back to their side.

+The ball is located in the **goal zone**.
+When you run into the goal zone, people from the opposite team cannot tag you for 10 seconds.
+After 10 seconds, you must leave the goal zone or your opponents can run in and tag you.

+When you have the ball, if you get tagged the ball must be reset back to the goal zone before anyone else can grab it.
+If you throw the ball to try to make it to your side, one of your team mates must catch it for it to count.
+If they drop it, it must be put back in the goal zone.

+After a ball is scored, the ball is put back in the goal zone.